shajra/shajra-provisioning/doc/ux.md

 I have yet to use a Suckless program personally.
 There are a few reasons for this.
 The Suckless community obsesses over lines of code as a measure of complexity.
 This obsession is an implicit declaration of disbelief in the possibility of modular code.
 Modularity is only accepted between process boundaries, signaled by the rallying cry of "the Unix Way."

-I firmly believe that modularity can exist at multiple levels.
+In contrast, I believe that modularity can exist at multiple levels.
 We shouldn't have system constraints that don't produce guaranteed system invariants that can be appreciated.
 If a programmer can't make a large program with good modularity, then good programmers don't exist.
 The Suckless philosophy is an implicit declaration that all programmers are bad.
 This is a cynical take the world shouldn't settle for.
 We should all try to do better.

 In the case of Suckless programs, this misguided constraint of lines of code manifests in all configuration performed by patching source code.
 Diff files are notoriously anti-modular, and it's too easy for multiple patches to conflict upon application.